 Experimental Aircraft Association, Inc. ("EAA") is an educational and philanthropic organization under Section 501(c)(3) of the Internal Revenue Code.
 Therefore, EAA members and others who incur out-of-pocket expenses (such as for transportation (including automobile mileage expense), lodging and meals) in connection with volunteer services performed on behalf of EAA may be entitled to deduct all or part of those expenses as a charitable contribution on their personal income tax returns.
-This includes, but is not limited to, expenses incurred in connection with volunteer services performed in Oshkosh at and during EAA AirVenture, and also services performed in Oshkosh at other times in support of EAA AirVenture.
-This memorandum sets forth general rules and limitations on deducting such expenses.
+This includes, but is not limited to, expenses incurred in connection with volunteer services performed in Oshkosh at and during AirVenture, and also services performed at other times and places in support of AirVenture or other EAA projects.
+This Memorandum sets forth general rules and limitations on deducting such expenses.
 These rules, however, are complex and the IRS requirements are not particularly clear.
-For those reasons, this memorandum is not intended to provide legal advice, and volunteers should consult with their own tax professionals for specific guidance.
+For those reasons, this Memorandum is not intended to provide legal advice, and volunteers should consult with their own tax professionals for specific guidance.